learlab/itell-api/README.md

 The deployment relies on a Kubernetes secret.
 This was created using `microk8s kubectl create secret generic supabase-itell --from-env-file=.env`.
 You will need to run this command from within the repository directory whenever environment variables are updated.
 Since the `.env` file is not pushed to Github, you will also need to manually update this file on the server before running the `create secret` command.

-To access the running container, find the pod's id using `microk8s kubectl get pods` then run `microk8s kubectl exec -i -t itell-api-[POD-ID] -- /bin/bash`
+To access the running container, find the pod's id using `microk8s kubectl get pods`.
+Then, run `microk8s kubectl exec -i -t itell-api-[POD-ID] -- /bin/bash`

-## Usage

-The API endpoints are defined in `src/main.py`.

-The request and response bodies are defined as pydantic objects in the `models` folder.